Methodology & Assumptions

 - If it is the father or the mother who claims the children on their tax return, for all purposes (dependency, Earned Income Tax Credit, Child Tax Credit).
 (See Endnote 1.)

-NICC assumes that the level of earnings does not cause any change in the characteristics entered by the user, with the possible exception of child care.
+NICC assumes that the level of earnings does not cause any change in the characteristics entered by the user, with the possible exception of the cost of child care.
 When the user chooses to vary a worker's hours per week across the five scenarios, the user can indicate the lowest number of hours at which paid child care is required and the total cost at both that number of hours and the maximum number of hours.
 For example, if the user is testing a single mother's income at hours per week of 0, 10, 20, 30, and 40, the user might indicate that the mother first needs paid child care at 20 hours per week, and that the total cost of child care is $200 per month at 20 hours per week but $400 per month at 40 hours per week.
 NICC interpolates between the high and low values to derive total child care cost figures for the intermediate hours levels.

-Additional tax information provided by the user:
+Additional tax information that may be requested from the user:

 Assumptions for Characteristics Not Entered by the User